 Finally, the open and inclusive process required for standards development is not consistent with the need to protect security-sensitive information.
-For instance, a Standard Authorization Request would normally detail the need for the standard as well as the proposed mitigation to address the issue, and the NERC-approved version of the standard would be filed with the Commission for review.
+For instance, a formal request for a new standard would normally detail the need for the standard as well as the proposed mitigation to address the issue, and the NERC-approved version of the standard would be filed with the Commission for review.
 This public information could help potential adversaries in planning attacks.

-NERC's "Aurora" Advisory
+NERC's Formal Notices

-Currently, the alternative to a mandatory reliability standard is for NERC to issue an advisory encouraging utilities and others to take voluntary action to guard against cyber or other vulnerabilities.
-That approach allows for quicker action, but compliance with an advisory is voluntary, and will likely produce inconsistent and potentially ineffective responses.
-By its nature, an alert can be general in nature and lack specificity.
-For example, the issuance of an advisory in 2007 by NERC, regarding an identified cyber security vulnerability referred to as "Aurora," resulted in differing strategies and compliance actions to mitigate the identified vulnerabilities and the assets to which they apply.
+Currently, the alternative to a mandatory reliability standard is for NERC to issue a formal notice encouraging utilities and others to take voluntary action to guard against a specific cyber or other vulnerability.
+Such a notice may be an Advisory, a Recommendation or an Essential Action.
+The notice approach allows for quicker action, but compliance with a notice is voluntary, and will likely produce inconsistent and potentially ineffective responses.
+For example, two Advisories and a Recommendation were issued in 2010 by NERC, regarding an identified cyber security threat referred to as "Stuxnet."
+The details of actions taken to mitigate the vulnerabilities identified by Stuxnet, and the assets to which they apply, as well as their effectiveness, are not known.
 Reliance on voluntary measures to protect national security is fundamentally inconsistent with the conclusion Congress reached during enactment of EPAct 2005, that voluntary standards are not sufficient to protect the reliability of the bulk power system.